fstnetwork/module-api/Quick_Start/03-Send_a_Transaction.en.md

 # Send a Transaction

-> 在此章節中，您將學習到如何走過一次完整的 Transaction 相關 API 之基本流程
+> In this chapter, you will understand the whole process of API calls related to Transaction.

 ## Table of Contents